Professor Kenny directs the Institute’s place and public policy programme.

 Before he arrived in Cambridge, Michael held positions at: Queen’s University, Belfast; the University of Sheffield, where he was appointed Head of the Department of Politics; and Queen Mary University of London, where he was the inaugural Director of the Mile End Institute.
 He served on the Leverhulme Trust’s Advisory Committee (2010-2018), was co-director of the British Academy’s “Governing England” programme (2015-2018), and is currently a visiting Fellow at the UCL Constitution Unit, a member of an external experts panel convened by the Scottish Parliament to advise on the constitutional implications of Brexit, and a member of the advisory board of the Constitution Society.
-He also serves on the scientific advisory panel for the ‘Behaviour Change by Design’ project funded by the Wellcome Trust, is senior advisor to ‘The Science of Global Risk’ project funded by the Templeton Foundation, and is a Fellow of the Academy of the Social Sciences.
+He also serves on the scientific advisory panel for the ‘Behaviour Change by Design’ project funded by the Wellcome Trust, and the Management Board of the Centre for Sustainable Leadership, is senior advisor to ‘The Science of Global Risk’ project funded by the Templeton Foundation, and is a Fellow of the Academy of the Social Sciences.

 Public policy; governance; territorial politics; British politics and political ideas.

 Michael is currently involved in research projects exploring: the territorial implications of Brexit (as part of the ESRC-funded ‘Between Two Unions: the constitutional futures of the islands after Brexit’ programme); the policy dilemmas associated with ‘left behind communities’; the politics of expertise in public policy; and the implications of behavioural science for public policy.
 He is currently writing a book about the remaking of the British state and different potential constitutional futures for the UK.

 Michael teaches on the M.Phil in Public Policy.